-Online research can be a danger as well.
-It’s very easy to get sucked into reading more than you need on a particular topic, or get dragged into something unrelated but fascinating.
+Online research for new posts or product ides can be a danger as well.
+It’s very easy to get sucked into reading more than you need on a particular topic or get dragged into something unrelated but fascinating.
 Pay attention to how much time you’re spending on such things when you’re trying to have productive work hours.

 If you’re struggling to come up with productive time for working at home, you must come up with a plan to help you.
 You have some ideas of what’s causing the problem, now comes the time to fix it.